 Professor Chan pointed out that, ‘According to a recent Harvard Business Review Analytic Services Report titled “Digital Transformation of Business”, Mobility, Social, Cloud and Big Data are the four mega technological trends that will dominate the coming decade.
 These emerging areas align extremely well with the core strengths and strategic development directions of the IE programme.
 We are confident that we will continue to nurture innovators and engineering leaders who can manage and create new information technologies to serve all disciplines, meeting the society’s great demand for such talents in the years to come.’

 He continued, ‘The IE programme combines the fundamentals of Electrical Engineering and Computer Science in one major.
 Such inter-disciplinary nature is unique amongst all ICT-related programmes offered by the universities in Hong Kong.
 The IE curriculum not only offers solid foundation training in these two disciplines but also provides the broadest set of electives for our students to choose from.
 The unparalleled flexibility offered by the IE curriculum enables our students to tailor their studies according to each individual’s academic interest and professional development plan.’

-Jianhan said, ‘I have had several research experiences, through which I have improved my self-learning ability and gained a deeper understanding on the topics.
+Jianhan said, ‘I have had several research experiences, such as undergraduate summer research internship under the direct guidance of an IE professor, through which I have improved my self-learning ability and gained a deeper understanding on the topics.
 The way I see it, the courses expand your knowledge while research helps you understand how such knowledge works in practice.
 This kind of training will change the way you see and tackle a real-world problem.

 ‘During my study in IE, I joined the Work-Study Programme, to work as a full-time web developer in a local start-up for one year.
 Although I will not embark on a programmer’s career, this experience has nonetheless improved my techniques and enriched my outlook’